pictuga/morss/README.md

 morss
 ```

-You can change the port like this `morss 9000`.
+You can change the port using environment variables like this `PORT=9000 morss`.

 #### Passing arguments